xamarin/Xamarin.Auth/docs/readme.md

 };
 ```

-[TODO Link to code]

 ## 2. Create Login UI and authenticate user

 Creating/Launching UI is platform specific and while authenticators manage their own UI,
 it's up to user to initially present the authenticator's UI on the screen.
 This lets one
 control how the authentication UI is displayed - modally, in navigation controllers, in
 popovers, etc.

-Before the UI is presented, user needs to start listening to the `Completed` event which fires
-when the user successfully authenticates or cancels.
-One can find out if the authentication
-succeeded by testing the `IsAuthenticated` property of `eventArgs`:

-All the information gathered from a successful authentication is available in
-`eventArgs.Account`.

 ### 2.1 Creating Login UI